sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

-# Mixed Pod + VM OpenShift Virtualization GitOps Workshop
+# Unifying Pods & VMs: Hands-On GitOps with OpenShift Virtualization Workshop

 In this workshop, you will learn how to deploy a demo application that allows you and others to vote for your favorite Linux distribution.
 The "vote" application consists of a combination of pods and a MySQL VM running on OpenShift Virtualization, all of which are deployed via GitOps.